webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 In order to create connections between ``Components`` or rather between the ``Pins`` of the ``Components`` we need to make our ``Connection`` into a connection like object.
 In webgme's meta-model there is no first order concept of a connection, instead such can be constructed using reserved named pointers; ``src`` and ``dst``.
 The target of each will be the source and destination of the ``Connection`` respectively.
-For more details on connections revisit the `"Connections" meta_modeling_concepts.html#connections>`_ under `"Meta-modeling Concepts" meta_modeling_concepts.html`_.
+For more details on connections revisit the videos in the **Meta-modeling Concepts** section.

-Just like with connections, there is no first order concept of a port in webgme.
+Just like with connections, there is no first order concept of a port in webgme either.
 Connection sources and destinations are only constrained by the valid pointer ends defined in meta-model and can crosscut over the containment hierarchy.
 To make modeling more comprehensible, it is often useful to be able to visually propagate port like children up to boundary of the parent node.
-The way this is solved in webgme is through the `meta-property meta_modeling_concepts.html#meta-property>`_ (implemented as registry) `isPort`.
+The way this is solved in webgme is through the meta-property (implemented as a registry) ``isPort``.
 Note that the usage of this property only takes effect if the decorator (the UI component responsible for drawing the box on the canvas) implements logic using this property - this is the case for both the default Model- and SVG-Decorators.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">
-        <iframe width="560" height="315" src="https://www.youtube.com/embed/LbwlUVcgvBk" frameborder="0" allowfullscreen></iframe>
+        <iframe width="560" height="315" src="https://www.youtube.com/embed/QSthYt-j6oI" frameborder="0" allowfullscreen></iframe>
     </div>

 |

+At this point we have a complete meta-model and a small example ``Circuit``.